-By rescaling u, w and t in Eq.
-(5) (for details, see section III A), one finds the characteristic time scale $\tau_m = \eta/m^2$ and length scale $S_m = \sigma/m^4$ of the standard ABBM model (a = 0).
+By rescaling u, w, and t in Eq.
+(5) (for details, see Sec.
+III A), one finds the characteristic time scale $\tau_m = \eta/m^2$ and length scale $S_m = \sigma/m^4$ of the standard ABBM model (a = 0).
 They set the scales for the durations and sizes of the largest avalanches.
-There are of course avalanches of smaller size (up to some microscopic cutoff if one defines it).
-The velocity scale is $v_m = \sigma/(\eta m^2)$ and one can define a renewal time for the large avalanches as $\tau_v = S_m/v$ , the limit of quasi-static driving being $\tau_m \ll \tau_v$ , equivalent to $v/v_m \ll 1$ .
-In the retarded ABBM model (8) one introduces an additional memory time scale $\tau$ and various regimes will emerge depending on how $\tau$ compares with the other time scales (whose meaning will be changed).
+There are, of course, avalanches of smaller size (up to some microscopic cutoff if one defines it).
+The velocity scale is $v_m = \sigma/(\eta m^2)$ and one can define a renewal time for the large avalanches as $\tau_v = S_m/v$, the limit of quasistatic driving being $\tau_m \ll \tau_v$, equivalent to $v/v_m \ll 1$.
+In the retarded ABBM model (8) one introduces an additional memory time scale τ and various regimes will emerge depending on how τ compares with the other time scales (whose meaning will be changed).

-Eq.
-(11) then describes a depinning model with relaxation, i.e. one can think of the disorder landscape as relaxing via the additional degree of freedom h(t).
+Equation (11) then describes a depinning model with relaxation, i.e., one can think of the disorder landscape as relaxing via the additional degree of freedom h(t).
 This is a feature of interest for earthquake models as discussed below.
-In this context one considers the limit of well separated time scales, $\tau_m \ll \tau \ll \tau_v$ .
+In this context one considers the limit of well separated time scales, $\tau_m \ll \tau \ll \tau_v$.

-Other features of Barkhausen noise predicted for the ABBM model with retardation are quite different from those of the standard ABBM model.
+Other features of Barkhausen noise predicted for the ABBM model with retardation differ substantially from those of the standard ABBM model.
 Zapperi et al. [22] already realized that the inclusion of eddy currents leads to a skewness in the avalanche shape.
 In this article, we go further and discuss changes in the avalanche statistics.
 The relaxation of eddy currents introduces an additional slow time scale into the model.
 This leads to avalanches which stretch further in time.
-In particular, avalanches following a kick (or, more generally, stopped driving) never terminate, by contrast with the standard ABBM model.
-This is because of the exponentially decaying retardation kernel, which never vanishes .
+In particular, avalanches following a kick (or, more generally, an arbitrarily shaped pulse of the driving velocity which stops at some point in time) never terminate, in contrast to the standard ABBM model.
+This is because of the exponentially decaying retardation kernel, which never vanishes.4 Avalanche sizes, however, are not changed by retardation in the limit of quasistatic driving, as discussed above.
+In that limit, retardation leads to a breakup of avalanches into subavalanches, which can also be called aftershocks.
+Avalanches at continuous driving overlap stronger, and the velocity threshold for the infinite avalanche (i.e., the velocity \dot{u} no longer vanishes) is decreased.
+We now describe these effects in detail and formulate more precise statements.